HS-High-Science/HSPS-Handbook/Handbook/Handbook.md

 ### Middle Ranks

 #### Specialist (SPC)
 Specialist is the first MR position.
 Specialists are expected to be competent leaders and lead lower-ranked guards into battle.
 They are allowed to co-host and host HSPS-wide patrols and co-host Cadet Stage 3 events.
-They are permitted to wear the “Heavy uniform” (only during Code Orange and above).
+They are permitted to wear the “Heavy uniform”.
 How to obtain:
 - Fulfill the previous requirements
 - Be an upstanding guard